93asad/CommunityEngagementApp/README.md

 Please read the CommunityEngagementApp.pdf to understand the App structure.

 Build Instructions:
-- Please use visual studio to build the app
+- Use visual studio to build the app
+- Checkout latest commit from the 'master branch'
-- Please set the build configuration to "Mock" before building -Minimum supported Android version is Lollipop
+- Set the build configuration to "Mock" before building
+- Minimum supported Android version is Lollipop

 TODOs: